 Professional Development Projects at Dickinson

-Development projects seek to develop new knowledge, expertise, or skills.
-This might include specialized training, attendance at workshops and seminars or similar programs for the purpose of learning new skill or techniques; seeking to produce something of value to the individual and the College -- either eventual pedagogic or curricular improvements or possible future scholarly effort.
+The purpose of Professional Development projects is to help faculty develop new knowledge, expertise, or skills.
+This may include specialized training, attendance at workshops or seminars, or attendance at other programs for the purpose of learning new skills or techniques to foster pedagogic or curricular improvements or improve scholarly projects.

-Please note, however, that this funding is not intended to support the pursuit of a degree which is not required or requested by the College.
+Please note, however, that this funding is not intended to support the pursuit of a degree.

 What criteria are used to determine funding?

 Preference is given to projects that will directly enhance the applicant's teaching or research.
-Professional development to enhance scholarship requires an explanation of the intended research application.
+Professional development to enhance scholarship requires an explanation of the intended research application (a 1-2 page narrative).
 R&D also looks to the ancestry of the project.
 The applicant's previous history of grant applications should indicate the ability to accomplish what was promised, to use awarded funds prudently, and to file final reports as required.
 Development projects are not funded for emeriti faculty.
 (Please note: professional development for administrative projects are not handled by R&D).

 You are strongly encouraged to apply for external (non-Dickinson) funding for all R&D projects.
 Please contact the Corporate, Foundation and Government Support Office for more information.